LucasLimaPinho/gregorsamsa/README.md

 What happens if an active instance dies or goes down?
 The fault-tolerance is straight-forward.
 If a task runs on a machine that fails, Kafka Streams automatically reassign that Task to one of the remaining running instances.

+#### How do kafka Streams API remembers some information from the past?** https://www.udemy.com/course/kafka-streams-real-time-stream-processing-master-class/learn/lecture/14243904#overview